Koh Eng Tong

 Koh Eng Tong (Chinese: 辜荣堂; 22 August 1917 – 2 October 2006) was a weightlifter and photographer from Malaysia.
 Among the first to win the Commonwealth Games gold medal for Malaya, he played an instrumental part in bringing Malaysian sports to world prominence.

 Early life

 Koh Eng Tong was a Straits Chinese of Cantonese ancestry born in Seremban, Negri Sembilan.

-In 1937, Koh started weigh training while he was still a 17 year old student in Kuala Lumpur, after being encouraged by his brother-in-law.
-In 1941, Koh returned to Seremban to organise the Adonis Body-building Club there.
+In 1937, Koh started weigh training while he was still a 17-year-old student in Kuala Lumpur, after being encouraged by his brother-in-law.
+In 1941, Koh returned to Seremban to organise the Adonis Bodybuilding Club there.

 In the same year, Koh earned his first title at the Selangor weightlifting competition, where he won the featherweight gold medal after lifting 226.5 kg (500 lbs).

 Sports career

 1948 National Games of the Republic of China

 The Republic of China decided to hold their 7th National Games in May 1948, after its postponement caused by World War II.
 Despite financial difficulties, the Malayan Chinese Organising Committee still assembled a contingent to the Games.
 Koh Eng Tong was part of 5 weightlifters sent there.

 Koh won the middleweight title after lifting 297.5 kg (656 lbs).